What Kids Can Learn from Social Robots, with Paolo Pirjanian

 So, it feels like there are some interesting questions to work out about who’s going to pay for this new wave of digital therapeutics, and whether they’ll be accessible to everyone who needs them.

-Paolo and I talked about that, as well as a bunch of other topics—from the product design choices that went into Moxie, to the company’s larger ambitions to build social robots for many other applications like entertainment or elder care.
+Paolo and I talked about that, as well as a bunch of other topics—from the product design choices that went into Moxie, to the company’s larger ambitions to build social robots in healthcare for many other applications like entertainment or elder care.